Enjoy all your favorite foods without ever feeling like a stuffed turkey.

 3. Pre-Game with Vegetables and Tea

-Before you head to holiday festivities, have a pre-meal of vegetables and tea, say Tammy Lakatos Shames, R.D., and Lyssie Lakatos, R.D., authors of The Nutrition Twins’ Veggie Cure.
+Before you head to holiday festivities — even the more intimate ones — have a pre-meal of vegetables and tea, say Tammy Lakatos Shames, R.D., and Lyssie Lakatos, R.D., authors of The Nutrition Twins’ Veggie Cure.

-Vegetables, such as sliced bell peppers, carrots, or cucumbers, will fill you up with fiber for very few calories so you won’t arrive at the party hungry.
-And tea contains the amino acid theanine, which will bring on a mental alertness and calmness so you can make a mindful decision about your food choices when you get to the party.
+Vegetables, such as sliced bell peppers, carrots, or cucumbers, will fill you up with fiber for very few calories so you won’t arrive hungry.
+And tea contains the amino acid theanine, which helps bring on a mental alertness and calmness so you have a better chance of making a mindful decision about your food choices when you get to the party.

 4. Eat and Enjoy—Really!

 Mindful eating can help you avoid extra calories all year, but it’s especially helpful during the holidays.
-“Pay attention to your food,” says Sarah Mirkin, R.D., a dietitian in Beverly Hills, California.
+Go ahead and enjoy those once-a-year holiday treats.
+Just remember to “pay attention to your food,” says Sarah Mirkin, R.D., a dietitian in Beverly Hills, California.
 “Eat slowly, and savor it.”

 Simple trick: Always move away from the food.
 Instead of standing over the chips and dip while talking to your friend, put a handful of chips and a tablespoon of dip on your plate and find a spot to continue your conversation.
 Bonus: It’ll be easier to catch up with your friend if you don’t have to keep moving out of the way for others.